CriminalInjuriesCompensationAuthority/tempus-broker/README.md

     Comment lines 57 - 66 in `function/index.js`

 Configure local AWS environment:
 - Create an S3 bucket with a name of your choice
 - Create new parameter called `kta-bucket-name` in AWS parameter store with AWS systems manager containing that bucket name.
 - Copy contents of `function/resources/check-your-answers-sample.json` into a local document and upload it to S3.
 - Ensure the name of the document uploaded aligns with that in `function/resources/event.json`.

 - Create new secret in AWS Secret manager containing oracle db data.
 - Create new parameter in AWS parameter store with AWS systems manager containing the ARN of that secret.

 - Create an IAM role for the tempus broker with acccess to the created resources.
+- If you use the AWS Toolkit extension, you can make a new AWS profile called `tempus-broker-s3` with the secret key and access key of the IAM role.

 Use `npm run test` to run the function handler locally.